4 December 2018

 DataArt Predicts that in 2019 Key Technologies Will Leap Into the Mainstream

-LONDON, NEW YORK – 4 December 2018 – Global technology consultancy DataArt today released its predictions for technology trends in 2019, road-mapping the areas that will see a significant growth.
+London, New York, 4 December, 2018 — DataArt, a global technology consultancy that designs, develops, and supports unique software solutions, today released its predictions for technology trends in 2019, road-mapping the areas that will see a significant growth.

 “The scene has been set for the 2019 technology landscape to evolve at unprecedented pace, propelling businesses and its leaders forward to create the industries of the future,” said Eugene Goland, President of DataArt.
 “While innovation has felt sometimes breakneck over the past decade, this year will see many mainstream businesses leapfrogging the initial disruptors to deliver the change that will significantly impact the way we conduct business.”

 The leadership team at DataArt sees the following trends for 2019:

 Finance – Digitalisation is the Word of the Day

 - With worldwide open banking initiatives now providing authorised fin tech firms with open-API access to customer bank accounts, 2019 will be the year when true digitalisation finally arrives in the industry.
 Customer-centric, omni-channel products and services that demonstrate real understanding of multiple customer personas and journeys, built on leading edge digital platforms, will start to appear in banking, insurance, and investment management.
 It’s only a start, but at least it’s a start.
 Now the industry can start to catch up with e-commerce, social media and taxi hailing in terms of delivering digital services to customers.